 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 When it comes to today's data center, there are two terms that are tossed around left and right: virtualization and cloud.
-It may seem like virtualization is the past and cloud is the future, and if you want to get the most out of your virtualized environment, you would do well starting to develop your virtualized environment to a cloud.
+It may seem like virtualization is the past and cloud is the future, and if you want to get the most out of your virtualized environment, you would do well by starting to deploy your virtualized environment to a cloud.
 This article dispels the myths and explains when moving virtualized environments to the cloud makes sense.

 VMware vSphere has been the standard for virtualization for a long time.
 The vast majority of software defined data centers (SDDC) run on vSphere and, for the most part, it runs smoothly.
 Now that VMware has different cloud initiatives, including VMware Integrated OpenStack, you probably want to find out if those cloud options make sense for your environment.

 To understand the possible need for an infrastructure as a service (IaaS) cloud, it makes sense to start by understanding the limitations of a virtualized environment.
 What it all comes down to is that everything in a virtualized environment is administrator driven.
 For certain organizations, this works fine because the administrator is responsible for the IT infrastructure.
 For other organizations, it doesn't work because the organization might be user driven and businesses can't wait on the administrator for the deployment of virtual machines (VMs).

 The IaaS cloud is all about virtualization, but virtualization that works in a more flexible way.
 This allows companies to rapidly deploy VMs in a semiautomated way if the business requires.
 For example, think of a retail store that typically has a slow period in the summer months but gets much busier in the holiday season.